 *Studies have indicated a significant decrease in hunger on a high nutrient diet when compared with a low nutrient diet.
 In an attempt to make up for nutrient deficiencies, the body reaches for more and more food despite consuming sufficient calories.
 Many hikers report needing 5000-6000 calories per day.
 I generally feel good, experience sustained energy, and little weight loss at 3000-3500 calories per day, even on a thru-hike.
 Of course it depends on body size, but I believe a reason many hikers consume so much is because their food choices are low in nutrients and fiber.

 *Excessive sugar can set off an inflammatory cascade that suppresses the immune system.
 Your body is already under a great deal of physical stress on a long hike.
 Stressing it out more by forcing it to subsist on fare that is high in sugar and low in stress-fighting nutrients sets you up for issues.
-It’s not uncommon to see hikers catching colds and experiencing injury more often on trail.
-This may be due to weakened immunity.
+It’s not uncommon to see hikers catching colds and experiencing injury more often on trail possibly due to weakened immune systems.

 *The reduction in systemic inflammation that can result from eating less processed foods, and focusing instead on balancing blood sugar, is the main driver of my interest in high fat/lower carb eating.
-I balance blood sugar by focusing on plenty of fiber, fat, and protein in each meal or snack.
 Due to my history with autoimmune thyroid issues, reducing inflammation is critical, especially on trail.

 Fat is Ideal for Low to Moderate Efforts